sahilrajput03/learn-playwright/Readme.md

   `npx playwright test example.spec.ts:10 --debug`
     Run a file with debug mode and only break on particular test.
     <!-- CAREFUL: The line number must be one i.e, where you have test(..) line only. -->

+  `npx playwright show-trace PATH-TO-FILE___trace.zip` `npx playwright show-trace ./test-results/record1_demo-record-demo-test-chromium-retry1/trace.zip`
+    Open `Trace Viewer` and open the last trace reports.
+    NOTE: Traces are recorded only on retries (so make sure the value of `retries` is a non-zero value in `playwright.config.ts` file)

 We suggest that you begin by typing: